Alex Morgan: International career

-Due to the ACL injury that slowed her progress in 2007, Morgan was not called up to train with the United States under-20 women's national soccer team until April 2008.
-Her first appearance for the under-20 team occurred during the 2008 CONCACAF Women's U-20 Championship in Puebla, Mexico, where she scored her first international goal against Cuba.
+In 2006, at 17 years old, Morgan was called up to the United States under-20 women's national soccer team.
+While playing in a scrimmage against the men's junior national team, she sustained an anterior cruciate ligament (ACL) injury, which made her unable to play her first match for the team until the 2008 CONCACAF Women's U-20 Championship, held in Puebla, Mexico.
+She scored her first international goal during the tournament.

-Morgan was named to the United States U-20 women's national team that competed in the 2008 FIFA U-20 Women's World Cup in Chile, scoring a total of four goals in the tournament against France, Argentina and North Korea.
-Morgan's fourth goal was a match-winner that won the U.S. the tournament, which was subsequently voted the best goal of the tournament, and later FIFA's second-best goal of the year.
-Her performance on the field earned her the Bronze Shoe as the tournament's third-highest scorer and the Silver Ball as the tournament's second-best player behind teammate Sydney Leroux.
+Morgan was named to the team that competed in the 2008 FIFA U-20 Women's World Cup in Chile.
+She scored a total of four goals during the event, with her fourth goal winning the U.S. the tournament.
+The goal was voted the best goal of the tournament and FIFA's second-best goal of the year.
+Morgan's performance earned her the Bronze Shoe as the tournament's third-highest scorer and the Silver Ball as the tournament's second-best player, behind her teammate Sydney Leroux.

-She has been capped by the senior national team, first appearing as a substitute in a match versus Mexico in March 2010, and scored her first international goal after coming on as a substitute against China, which salvaged a 1–1 draw in October 2010.
-Her most important goal to date came a month later in a crucial road match against Italy.
-After entering the match in the 86th minute, she scored in the fourth minute of added time to give the United States a 1–0 victory over Italy in the first leg of a playoff to qualify for the final spot for the Women's World Cup.
+Morgan first appeared for the senior national team in a match against Mexico in March 2010.
+In October of that year, she scored her first international goal during a 1–1 draw with China.
+The following month, Morgan entered a match against Italy in the 86th minute and scored in the fourth minute of added time, giving the United States a 1–0 victory in the first leg of a playoff to qualify for the 2011 Women's World Cup.

 2011 FIFA Women's World Cup

-Morgan was the youngest player on the U.S. national team that placed second in the 2011 FIFA Women's World Cup.
-On July 13, 2011, she scored her first FIFA Women's World Cup goal in the 82nd minute of the semi-final matchup against France, giving the U.S. a 3–1 lead and ultimately, the victory.
-She scored the first goal (69') in the FIFA World Cup final against Japan after coming on as a substitute at the half, as well as assisting on the Abby Wambach header (104') for a goal in extra time.
-Her performance made her the first player to ever record a goal and an assist in a World Cup final.
-Morgan finished eighth in the balloting for the 2011 FIFA World Player of the Year.
+Morgan was the youngest player on the U.S. national team that competed in the 2011 FIFA Women's World Cup.
+On July 13, 2011, she scored her first World Cup goal in the United States' 3–1 semi-final victory over France.
+In the final against Japan, she contributed one goal and one assist as the U.S. lost in a penalty shoot-out following a 2–2 draw.
+Morgan was the first player of any gender to record both a goal and an assist in a World Cup final.